We stock an extensive selection of parts and spares for all of our key brands. Please get in touch to find out more or get availability and a quote.

 We are ideally set up to offer quality solutions to our customers for all types of applications.
 This is partly due to our experience but also because GEA condensing units and compressors play a big part in the design of equipment for custom cooling applications.

 Rest assured.
 We have designed a significant number of bespoke solutions and are commissioned by a variety of businesses to produce solutions for their engineers to install.

 Southern Sales & Services provide a comprehensive range of options and custom specifications for ATEX & IECEx onshore / offshore offshore platform refrigeration and air conditioning systems.

-This is backed by our standard key product range of GEA Bock ATEX rated refrigeration compressors, spares, packaged air conditioning, controls and refrigeration controls.
+This is backed by our standard key product range of Bock ATEX rated refrigeration compressors, spares, packaged air conditioning, controls and refrigeration controls.

 In the production process of oil and gas and especially in case of gas compression, for example storage and transport of liquefied gas such as oxygen, nitrogen, carbonic acid, chlorine and methane, temperature control plays a vital role.